aidamouref/Projects/README.md

 By carefully considering the variables we have and the data contained in each of them…we are going to talk about a few relevant hypothesis:

-**Hipothesis 1**: *Are attacks international?
+* **Hipothesis 1**: *Are attacks international?
 How much do sharks like attacking worldwide?
 Do they consider maybe people from specific places specially tasty?*

-**Hipothesis 2**: *Do sharks agree with Becky G and like them elder?
+* **Hipothesis 2**: *Do sharks agree with Becky G and like them elder?
 Also do they any preferences on gender?
 Attack trends by age and sex*

+* **Hipothesis 3**: *Do Shark follow commonsense by killing more elder people than younger people?*

-**Hipothesis 3**: *Is Jaws accurate?
+* **Hipothesis 4**: *Is Jaws accurate?
 Which shark specie attacks the most?*

 ## So...how are we going to do all that?